TodePond/TodePondDotCom/wikiblogarden/repetition/clowning/readme.md

 ## Sorry to interrupt

 Gaulier clowns like to say the same thing again and again until it becomes funny.

-But it's not quite as simple as that!
+It's not easy.
 There's an art to it.
 A delicate mixture of bravery and patience.

 In another show, two clowns called out names from a clipboard.